Showing posts with label DnD. Show all posts

 Hiding myself deeply in my dark cloak I negotiated the dark alleys of Nook to find shelter between some barrels.
 This is how Finn must cope everyday I thought.
 How I’m ever going to abide this kind of life!
 Though there’s no way back, the three of us shook hands on it!
 There’s no way back you little gnomish girl!
 Unless you want to become Mrs. Shadowbrook, married to the scourge of your childhood.
 Well, better two halfling suitors than one gnome looking like a goblin!
 And with that deep insight, my dear diary, I fell asleep.

-First session of our 2025 DnD Campaign - another view
+First session of our 2025 DnD Campaign - Finn's perspective

 (See also First session of our 2025 DnD Campaign for Inez'view)